 While the majority of our business is not subject to seasonal fluctuations, our Data Marketplace and usage-based subscription revenue experience modest seasonality, as the revenue generated from these areas of the business are more transactional in nature and tied to advertising spend.
 For example, many advertisers allocate the largest portion of their budgets to the fourth quarter of the calendar year in order to coincide with increased holiday purchasing.
 We expect our Data Marketplace and usage-based subscription revenue to continue to fluctuate based on seasonal factors that affect the advertising industry as a whole.
-Usage-based subscription revenue equaled 14% of total subscription revenue in fiscal 2023, and 15% in fiscal 2022.
+Usage-based subscription revenue in fiscal 2023, and 15% in fiscal 2022.